orbific/OralHistoryGenerator/DIARY.md

 * Fixed some of the TODOs in the project - notably making the chapter's title part of the ChapterOutput object
 * TODO: Produce a more structured chapter body, breaking it down into separate accounts that are JSON-structured
 * TODO: Set up co-pilot in my IDE
-* TODO: BookBuilder class needs to be refactored
 * Generation of a current version of the novel took about 11 minutes for 80,000 words, costing around 10c, but contained repeated text

 ## 2024-11-06